Network community detection via neural embeddings: Discussion

 \section{Discussion}

 We investigated the ability of neural graph embeddings to encode communities by focusing on shallow linear graph neural networks---node2vec, DeepWalk, and LINE---and comparing them with traditional spectral approaches.
-We proved that, for not too sparse networks created by the PPM, node2vec is an optimal method to encode their community structure in that the algorithmic detectability limit coincides with the information-theoretic limit.
-In particular, our experiments on the PPM and LFR benchmarks show that node2vec consistently excels on sparse networks with small and moderate average degree, with homogeneous and heterogeneous degrees and community sizes in the detectable regime, demonstrating its high robustness and potential in the analysis of empirical networks.
+We proved that, for not too sparse networks created by the PPM, node2vec is an optimal method to encode their community structure, in that the algorithmic detectability limit coincides with the information-theoretic limit.
+Our results elucidate how and why node2vec works for community detection by demonstrating the equivalence between the embedding learned by node2vec and the spectral embedding based on the eigenvectors of the normalized Laplacian matrix.
+This equivalence provided insights into how communities in a network are embedded and the effectiveness of node2vec in learning network communities.

-Our results provide an alternative perspective to the common design principles of neural networks widely accepted for text and image processing.
-In these applications, deep neural structures and non-linear activation are considered indispensable in order to achieve high performance.
-The neural network architecture is also critical for graph neural networks for community detection task~\cite{kawamotoMeanfieldTheoryGraph2018}.
-Our findings further demonstrate that a simple neural network with only one hidden layer and no non-linear activation can achieve the information-theoretical detectability limit of communities with performance close to or superior than the best methods for community detection.
+Our theoretical framework shows that graph embeddings based on simple neural networks can achieve optimal community detection.
+This finding provides guiding principles for developing effective neural embedding methods that are able to resolve communities in embedding space.
+In neural graph embeddings, deep neural structures and non-linear activation are considered indispensable in order to achieve high performance.
+The neural network architecture is also critical for graph neural networks for the community detection task~\cite{kawamotoMeanfieldTheoryGraph2018}.
+Our findings instead demonstrate that a simple neural network with only one hidden layer and no non-linear activation can achieve the information-theoretical detectability limit of communities.

 DeepWalk~\cite{perozziDeepWalkOnlineLearning2014} and LINE~\cite{tangLINELargescaleInformation2015} are also optimal in terms of the detectability limit of communities (Supplementary Information Section 2).
 However, node2vec surpasses both DeepWalk and LINE in numerical tests, owing to two key features.
 First, node2vec learns degree-agnostic embeddings, which are highly robust against degree heterogeneity~\cite{kojakuResidual2VecDebiasingGraph2021}.
 By contrast, DeepWalk tends to learn node degree as the primary dimension in the embedding space~\cite{kojakuResidual2VecDebiasingGraph2021}.
 Consequently, degree heterogeneity introduces considerable noise to the community structure in the DeepWalk embedding.
 Second, LINE is a specific instance of node2vec with window size $T=1$~\cite{qiuNetworkEmbeddingMatrix2018}, and thus learns the dyadic relationships between nodes.
 As is the case for node2vec, LINE is resilient to degree heterogeneity, and performed closely to node2vec for some networks in our simulations.
 However, it did not perform as well as node2vec, and this discrepancy may be attributed to LINE's emphasis on learning stochastic and noisy dyadic relationships, as opposed to the indirect relationships that node2vec captures.